-(Russia is a different and more complicated story, due to its strong army and weak economy.
-Its military strength demands caution in the West; its economic weakness gives leverage to the West.)
+(Russia is a different and more complicated story, due to its strong army and vulnerable economy.
+Its military strength demands caution in the West; its economic needs provide opportunities for the West.)

 2. Western-style democracy does not seem the ultimate solution any longer